 What is a brachial plexus injury?

-The brachial plexus is a bundle of nerves that are located between the shoulder and neck.
+is a bundle of nerves that are located between the shoulder and neck.
 The nerves that are contained in the brachial plexus innervate the shoulder, arms, hands, and chest and control their ability to feel and function.
 Brachial plexus injuries during birth may happen when the nerves are torn, stretched, or compressed, resulting in a loss of function or the potential paralysis of an arm.
 The impact of the injuries will depend on the area of the brachial plexus that is injured and the type of injury that occurs.

 Types of brachial plexus injuries